Fa-r27-aD/Passwall-on-Archer-C6-v3.20/README.md

 Install Passwall2 & Install Xray-core on Router (TP-Link Archer C6 V3.20) Temp Space

-Requirement : 50MB free Temp Space & 8MB free Disk Space
+Requirement : 50MB free Temp Space & 8MB free Disk Space | OpenWRT 23.05.3

 This script automatically installs Passwall2 and all its prerequisites and then installs core in Temp Space.